Laundry wastewater

 Wastewater comes out of the laundry process with additional energy (heat), lint, soil, dyes, finishing agents, and other chemicals from detergents.
 Some laundry wastewater goes directly into the environment, due to the flaws of water infrastructure.
 The majority goes to sewage treatment plants before flowing into the environment.
 Some chemicals remain in the water after treatment, which may contaminate the water system.
 Some have argued they can be toxic to wildlife, or can lead to eutrophication.

 General influences of laundry wastewater

 As of 2023, the United States has 2,538 industrial laundry facilities which may discharge an average of 400 m3 of wastewater every day.
-Annually, about 5.11 km3 laundry wastewater is produced, which can fill 1,460 Superdomes in New Orleans.
+Annually, about 5.11 km3 laundry wastewater is produced.

 Treatment of laundry wastewater

 There are several parameters in the evaluation of laundry wastewater: temperature, pH-value, suspended substances, Cl2, sediment substances, total nitrogen, total phosphorus, nitrogen ammonia, chemical oxygen demand(COD), biochemical oxygen demand(BOD5), anionic surfactants.